-Goondiwindi State High School rewards students who meet the school wide expectations via the school Vivo rewards system and Gold and Silver behaviour levels.
+Goondiwindi State High School rewards students who meet the school wide expectations and Gold and Silver behaviour levels and recognition at school events.

 Class teachers, provide in-class or in-school disciplinary responses to low-level or minor problem behaviour.
 These may include: